lwjohnst86/analyzing-cohorts-course/slides/chapter_4_video_1.md

 `@script`
-Here, I ran two models for two predictors and tidied them up, as we learned in chapter three.
-We can then put these two models into a list to make them easier to work with.
-This is what the model list looks like for the unadjusted models.
+We can see the contents of the list by printing it.
+You can see the two models inside the list object.This is what the model list looks like for the unadjusted models.
+The adjusted models list looks the same, except for the additional covariates.

-There is also a list for the adjusted models.
-Plotting or creating tables from the model results is most efficiently done with a single dataframe of the results, but we need to add model specific details to each model before trying to combine them.
+Plotting or creating tables from the model results is more efficiently done with a single dataframe of results, but we need to add some model specific details to each model before trying to combine them.

 ---
-## Wrangling models into combined tibble
+## Use map to apply functions to each list item

 ```yaml
 type: "FullSlide"